m-bur/complex_social_systems/README.md

 [calibration.py](calibration.py) was used to perform the calibration, the results can be found in the [calibration](calibrations) folder.

-The files named 'experiment' are scripts that allow for the parallel execution of the main file for different input parameters, this allows for a faster simulation.
+The files named 'experiment' are scripts that allow for the parallel execution of the main file for different input parameters, this leads to a faster simulation.

 ### Multidimensional data